bluegenes/bluegenes.github.io/_posts/2020-06-05-Biased-Policing-In-San-Diego.md

 **We shouldn't need statistics (or videos) to believe our fellow humans about their lived experiences.
 But sometimes data can highlight the glaring differences that exist.**

-In academia and beyond, we need to be more proactive in dismantling white supremacy.
+In academia and beyond, we (particularly white folks) need to be more proactive in dismantling white supremacy.
 As a scientist who deals in data, I wanted to see if putting together data on policing in my local area could show folks just becoming aware of these issues that **biased policing and police brutality are not new: they are constant and pervasive.**

 I went looking for policing data in San Diego: who was stopped, for what, if force was used, etc. I ended up finding that Samuel Sinyangwe of Campaign Zero had already done the [analysis](https://policescorecard.org/sandiego).